 This interactive audio example demonstrates how young learners can read the words for colors by touching or clicking on objects to hear audio.
 (This online application was developed for use on interactive classroom boards.)

-This webpage is a general resource storage area of online resources used in graduate and undergraduate Instructional Technology courses at the University of Louisiana at Monroe.
+This webpage is a general resource storage area of online resources maintained by Dr. Mike Beutner ("Dr. B") for use in graduate and undergraduate Instructional Technology courses at the University of Louisiana at Monroe.
 "Storage area" is an accurate term.
 Feel free to use and modify any resources that I've developed, without permission.
 To see the most recent version, click on the "refresh" or "reload" button in your browser menu.